 Can I File a Lawsuit?

 If you or someone you love has been injured or killed in an accident that involved a commercial truck, you may be able to recover compensation by filing a lawsuit.
 However, in order to recover compensation in this manner, you must be able to show that the truck driver, his employer or another third party was responsible for the accident.
-Specifically, you may win by:

 Every accident is different, and the amount of compensation you may receive will vary considerably.

-- Damage to your vehicle and personal property
+Damage to your vehicle and personal property

-- Cost of ongoing medical treatment
+Cost of ongoing medical treatment

-- Punitive damages for pain and suffering
+Punitive damages for pain and suffering

-A truck accident can have major consequences for the victim, from devastating injuries to high medical bills, loss of work and more.
-A truck accident attorney can help you learn more about your options and ensure you are treated fairly by the insurance company, trucking business and other parties involved.
-Contact us to learn more about your options and to talk about your specific case; we understand just how much of an impact this kind of case can have on your life and stand ready to fight for fair compensation for you and your family.
+A truck accident can have major consequences for the victim.
+Our Spokane truck accident attorneys can help you learn more about your options and ensure you are treated fairly by the insurance company, trucking business, and other parties involved.
+We understand just how much of an impact this kind of case can have on your life and stand ready to fight for fair compensation for you and your family.